Probabilistically Tightened Linear Relaxation-based Perturbation Analysis for Neural Network Verification: Empirical Evaluation

 Hence, for the fixed value $\xi$ and perturbed input, we investigate the impact of three sample sizes, namely $10000, 100000,$ and $350000$, in the lower bound estimation of each estimated reachable set.
 For each sample size, we compute the mean distance error across the entire network setting $p=0.01$, thus ensuring a confidence level of at least 99\% in the final results.
 For the distance error achieved on each intermediate node of the network using Eq.\;\ref{eq:error} with $\xi=0.85$.
 We then compute the percentage error relative to the smallest observed value in the sample.
 Specifically, for each neuron, the error is normalized by the absolute value of the smallest pre-activation observed value.

-The results of Tab \ref{tab:bound} demonstrate that with high confidence (i.e., at least 99\%) across all tested networks, increasing the sample size, the percentage error in the estimation decreases.
+The results of Tab.\;\ref{tab:bound} demonstrate that with high confidence (i.e., at least 99\%) across all tested networks, increasing the sample size, the percentage error in the estimation decreases.
 Importantly, even with a limited sample size (e.g., $10000$ samples), we note that the mean error across all the networks in the lower bound estimation is $10.24\%$ from the estimated one, while increasing the sample size, we reach a maximum error of $8.32\%$.

 To assess the practical impact of the estimation error on the final output bounds, we consider the same perturbed input of the previous experiments and fix the sample size to $350k$.

-We then compare the final output bounds obtained by an exact MIP-based verification \cite{MIP}, the state-of-the-art $\alpha$-CROWN \cite{acrown} method, and $\alpha$-CROWN \cite{acrown} enhanced with our \texttt{PT-LiRPA}.
-As a representative case, we select the \textit{MNIST\_2x[1024]\_ReLU} network, which exhibited significant estimation errors in the previous evaluation.
-The results, reported in Tab\;\ref{tab:comparison_bounds}, show that despite the estimation error, \texttt{PT-LiRPA} produces tighter output bounds than $\alpha$-CROWN, while soundly overapproximating the exact MIP bounds.
-Similar trends were consistently observed across all evaluated networks, which we do not report here for readability reasons.
+We then compare the final output bounds obtained by an exact MIP-based verification \citep{MIP}, the state-of-the-art $\alpha$-CROWN \citep{acrown} method, and $\alpha$-CROWN \citep{acrown} enhanced with our \texttt{PT-LiRPA}.
+As a representative case, we select the \textit{MNIST\_2x[1024]\_ReLU} network.

+The reason for selecting this network is to enable a comparison with MIP \cite{MIP}, which provides exact output bounds.
+Since MIP solvers are inherently designed for ReLU, and more generally, piecewise-linear activations, they are not directly applicable to networks with Sigmoid or Tanh activations.
+Among the models listed in Table \ref{tab:bound}, the ones with larger estimation errors under ReLU activations with confidence $1-p=0.99$ are \textit{MNIST\_2x[1024]\_ReLU} and \textit{MNIST\_4x[1024]\_ReLU}.
+We select the former because MIP scalability becomes a limiting factor on larger architectures, making \textit{MNIST\_2x[1024]\_ReLU} the most suitable candidate for this analysis.
+The results, reported in Fig.\;\ref{fig:bound_comparison}, show that despite the estimation error, \texttt{PT-LiRPA} produces tighter output bounds than $\alpha$-CROWN, while soundly overapproximating the exact MIP bounds.
+Similar trends, not reported here for the sake of readability, were consistently observed across all evaluated networks compared with $\alpha$-CROWN.

+We also perform an additional experiment to analyze the impact of the confidence level on the tightness of the bounds.
+Specifically, we consider the same model of Fig. \ref{fig:bound_comparison}, i.e., \textit{MNIST\_2x[1024]\_ReLU}, where we have the possibility of employing the exact MIP solver and evaluated a range of increasing confidence levels, namely $1-p \in \{0.8, 0.9, 0.95, 0.99, 0.995, 0.996, 0.997, 0.998, 0.999\}.$ For each confidence level, we compute the bounds using $\alpha$-CROWN, $\alpha$-CROWN enhanced with our \texttt{PT-LiRPA}, and MIP (which provides the exact bounds).
+To measure the tightness, we calculate for each of the 10 output nodes the distance between the two bounds computed.
+For example, if MIP returns output bounds $[-2.2, 3.5]$ and \texttt{PT-LiRPA} returns $[-2.4, 3.7]$, the distance is given by the sum of the absolute differences between the lower and upper bounds, i.e., $ |-2.2 +2.4| + |3.7-3.5| = 0.4$.
+This procedure is repeated for all 10 nodes, collecting, for each confidence level, the mean and standard deviation of these distances.